NGF TOP 100 BUSINESSES IN GOLF

 Bridgestone produced its first clubs in 1972, becoming a full-line golf equipment brand.

 But it’s the golf ball side of the business that has helped delineate the Covington, Georgia-based manufacturer.
 Using data from more than 3 million in-person and online ball fittings, Bridgestone identifies the needs of specific player types to determine which of its proprietary technologies would most benefit each.
 The consumer data gathered also continues to inspire innovative ball designs created for a wide range of players.

 Bridgestone made its first real splash in the U.S. market when Couples used the original B330 at golf’s 2004 Skins Game, where he beat Woods in a playoff.

-Other factors that have bolstered Bridgestone’s growth include a hyper-targeted digital marketing campaign to raise brand awareness, and launch of the BFIT golf ball fitting launch monitor app, which is available free for iOS users.
-B-FIT allows golfers to quickly find the right ball tailored to their game.
-This has certainly been one of the most important of Bridgestone’s initiatives, enabling recreational players to evaluate and understand which golf ball is tailored to their specific needs.
+Beyond the visibility of Woods, other factors that have bolstered Bridgestone’s growth include a hyper-targeted digital marketing campaign to raise brand awareness, and launch of the BFIT golf ball fitting launch monitor app, which allows golfers to find (quickly and for free) the right ball tailored to their game.